shayaljindal55/react-stock-check/README.md

 # Getting Started with Stock Time Series App built using React and Firebase

+This app has the following features :

+- View a time series history of a ticker
+- Change time period of chart
+- Manage (add/remove) tickers
+- Access to the previously visited time series data

 To run this project :

 - Download or clone the source code from `https://github.com/shayaljindal55/react-stock-check`